proofzero/rollupid/www/content/en/blog/01-hello-world/moxie-vitalik-kubelt.md

 However, all of this is easier said then done!
 So, we decided to take a look around and see if any work in this area has been attempted in the past?
 What we found was an evolution ready to pop!

-Starting from the early days of the Message Object Model (SmallTalk, Corba) and the more recent State Actor Model (Erlang, Akka) we finally realized, the answer we were looking for was right infront of us, Wallets!
-With crypto wallets, developers could have ubiqitous local-first access to:
+Starting from the early days of the Message Object Model (SmallTalk, Corba) and the more recent State Actor Model (Erlang, Akka) we finally realized, the answer we were looking for was right infront of us, **Wallets!** With crypto wallets, developers could have ubiqitous local-first access to:

 🤯 Local-first user cryptography \
 🤯 Messaging APIs \
 🤯 Blockchains

-All that's missing is content management for compute and data!
+All that's missing is content management for data and compute!

 ### Content is Everything

-In a decentralized network
+To truly decentralize an application you also need to decentralize the application content itself.
+As we already discussed, most blockchains aren't great for this, with the exception of [Filecoin](ipns://filecoin.io/).
+That said, you can't run a blockchain on the client which is why a **peer-to-peer content delivery network** like [IPFS](ipns://ipfs.io/) is just as important.

+By backing IPFS with Filecoin you can ensure content is always available to the network and leverage the power of **content addressing** to encode any kind of content.

 vitalik peer to peer response

 not ecosytems (e.g.sky net)

+ink and switch

 pro-blockchain and pro-web2

-### Better Outcomes for users and business
+### Permissioning = Better Outcomes for Everyone

-- cost
-- privacy
 - governace
 - integrations
 - extending traditional into web3

-### Novelity and examples

 ## Enter Kubelt